 The History of Birthstones

-The idea of birthstones - a gemstone assigned to each month of the year - is thought to be an ancient one, and scholars trace it back to the Breastplate of Aaron that was described in the book of Exodus in the Bible.
+The history of birthstones is a journey that intertwines culture, mythology, and personal significance.
+These gemstones, each associated with a specific month, have long been believed to bring luck, protection, and healing to those born under their respective signs.
+The origins of birthstones can be traced back to ancient civilizations; scholars trace it back to the Breastplate of Aaron that was described in the book of Exodus in the Bible.
 The Breastplate was a religious garment set with twelve gemstones that represented the twelve tribes of Israel.
 The gems were set in four rows of three: Sardius, topaz and carbuncle; emerald, sapphire and diamond; ligure, agate and amethyst; and beryl, onyx and jasper.

 So how did we get from gemstones representing the twelve tribes of Israel to birthstones?
-The writings of Flavius Josephus (1st century AD) and St. Jerome (5th century AD) made the connection between the 12 stones in the Breastplate and the 12 signs of the zodiac.
-The idea was proposed that each of the gemstones had special powers associated with the corresponding astrological sign, and that wearing these stones at the right time would have therapeutic or talismanic benefits.
+The writings of Flavius Josephus (1st century AD) and St. Jerome (5th century AD) established a connection between the 12 stones in the Breastplate and the 12 signs of the zodiac, leading to the concept of birthstone zodiac gemstones.
+It was proposed that each of these gemstones possessed special powers linked to their corresponding astrological sign, suggesting that wearing these stones at the appropriate times could provide therapeutic or talismanic benefits.
+Shop birthstones by month.

 The idea of each person always wearing a gemstone corresponding to the month of their birth is a distinctly modern idea that scholars trace to 18th century Poland, with the arrival of Jewish gem traders to the region.
 Yet the modern list of birthstones was not defined until 1912, by the National Association of Jewelers (Jewelers of America) in the USA.